 Do you struggle with underused space in your residence halls?
 Do you have common rooms, corridors, and hallways that need new life?
 You probably need to create some informal learning spaces.

-Or maybe you just have old furniture that's begging for a design upgrade?
+And maybe you just have old furniture that’s begging for a design upgrade?

-Than perhaps you’ve heard about what some people are calling The Furniture Effect?
+If so, than perhaps you’ve heard about what some people are calling The Furniture Effect?

 That’s the moniker used by administrators and housing officials to describe a strategy employed in residence halls and academic settings alike.